|

 USA

 This ranch in the Pryor Mountains is an authentic working cattle and horse ranch South of Billings, Montana.
 It is not a dude ranch!
-Hard working cowboys have taken care of this ranch since 1889 and they will ride with you on 40,000 acres of their open grassland country while taking care of the 1,200 mother cows and their calves.
+Hard working cowboys have taken care of this ranch since 1889 and they will ride with you on 40,000 acres of their open grassland country while taking care of 800 cows calf pairs.
 Montana's "Big Sky Country" takes you away from swimming pools and golf courses to a remote, quiet setting where you can hear the babbling creek at night and see breathtaking scenery no matter what direction we decide to ride in that day.
 The ranch also raises their own herd of trusty quarter horses.
 Being a cowboy has always been a secret dream of many men and women.
 To a cowboy, the horse is not a pet but a companion and partner with whom he works and depends on to accomplish great tasks.
 That is what we offer at this ranch - a beautiful country setting to befriend a great cow horse who will help you turn your first errant cow back into the herd and help you to feel what it is like to be a real cowboy in Wyoming.
 The ranch is located in very picturesque, peaceful, and calm countryside at the border of Montana and Wyoming.
 It is rolling, native grasslands with areas of pines and canyons, laying along the Eastern slope of the majestic Pryor Mountains which run East and West.
 Very few people have ever invaded its serene and spacious lands.
 As you leave the paved highway and start up the canyon along the rutted road toward the mountain, you actually feel as if you are traveling back in time.

-Ranch weeks are all about a cowboys life - caring for the land (25,000 acres) is a loving stewardship.
+Ranch weeks are all about a cowboys life - caring for the land (33,000 acres) is a loving stewardship.
 Caring for the 800 head of cows and calves after a long winter and a well earned change of focus at the ranch.
 Each day will include riding, working cattle and returning strays to their pastures and gathering cattle.
 We have branding in the spring and gathering and weaning in the fall.
 Some weeks include a Mini Horse Drive as well.

 Come ride with our cowboys, it will change your life perspective forever!
 The sun rises at 4:30 right along with our cook and each morning the bell rings at 7:00 for breakfast (coffee is always on at 5:30).
 Do you want to share in the first best experience?
 The best place to experience this thrill is on the canyon rims at 6:30 each morning with your camera.